 Hurricanes also throw a lot of items that were on the ocean floor onto the beach.

-Hurricane Matthew hit the Florida coast last year.
-Metal detectorists found class rings from the 1930s, old coins, and treasures that were hidden in the dunes for months afterwards.
+Hurricane Matthew hit the Florida coast in 2016, detectorists found class rings from the 1930s, old coins, and treasures that were hidden in the dunes for months afterwards.

-Metal detecting veteran and Kellyco employee Carolyn Harwick said it was a free-for-all after Hurricane Matthew.
+Metal detecting veteran, Carolyn Harwick, said it was a free-for-all after Hurricane Matthew.
 All the sand came off the beach and everything was released from the dunes.
 Detectorists even found Indian pennies, a find that’s very rare.

 Millions of ships have shipwrecked over the course of human history, and an estimated $60 billion in treasure is buried with them.
 Vero Beach, which is located along the Treasure Coast in Florida, is home to the 1715 Spanish Treasure Fleet wreckage.
 Artifacts and coins still wash up on shore, and after a hurricane the chance of finding something of value is high.

 Hurricanes toss and turn everything, bringing what’s at the bottom up to the shoreline.
 Everyone holds out hope that they’ll be lucky enough to find gold coins and jewels that have been lost for centuries.